carlaandradecunha/LLM-chatbot/README.md

 - This project uses a **filtered version** (`data/crime_filtered.csv`) containing only records from 2020 to 2022 and the relevant columns.
 You may generate your own filtered dataset using the original file and the included data filtering script `scripts/build_clean_dataset.py`:
-  - Download the original dataset (´crime_raw.csv´) and place it in the ´data/´ folder.
+  - Download the original dataset, named ´crime_raw.csv´, and place it in the ´data/´ folder.

   - Run the filtering and cleaning script: ```scripts/build_clean_dataset.py ```
   - This script will: